 In this day and age we all know that scams are everywhere.

-More prevalent then ever right here on the internet.
-Trying to avoid scams can sometimes feel like walking in a mine field.
-You just don’t know when one is going to explode and take you with it.
+More prevalent than ever right here on the internet.
+Trying to avoid scams can sometimes feel like walking in a minefield.
+You just don't know when one is going to explode and take you with it.

 I've been there.

 I'm embarrassed to say how much I've lost buying into these get rich schemes and scams.
 And I'm careful!

 But to me, scams are more than just flat on “take your money” schemes.
 I feel like sites that have malicious malware, viruses and spyware on them are just as bad.
 There are phishing sites that try and get our info as well.
 Many will try to nab your personal information or your credit card information.
 Some will use it for identity theft and some will simply charge up your card and you're left to pay for it unless your bank or credit card company offer some kind of service to combat fraud.
 I had this very thing happen in December of 2004.
 MY bank, Bank of America refused to pay the $100's in charges that the theft made.
 And it was obvious to everyone they were not typical charges on my account.
 So even with “promises” from your bank – you may never recover your money.
 It was a hard lesson right around the holidays.

 If we don't protect ourselves, we'll fall victim over and over again.
 That's why I created this section here at MoneyMakingMommy.
 To help flush out those scary scams, schemes and viruses.
 From envelope stuffing to backdoor trojans – I will do my best to bring you updates and information that you need to know to stay safe.
 You are always welcome to email me as well to let me know if you've come across something that flat out scammed you as well, or maybe even something you've seen on the news.
 By becoming our own savvy village, we can rise above the junk and hang on to our money and sanity.